haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/virtual-environments.md

 python3.12 -m venv .haddock3-env
 ```

-Finally, you should activate the environement, and you are readdy for the next steps
+Finally, you should activate the environment, and you are ready for the next steps
 ```bash
 source .haddock3-env/bin/activate
 ```